WIS7/ufoTracker/README.md

 $ mongod
 ```

-Start the application by running the following commands:
+Start the application by navigating to the applications folder location and run the following commands:
 ```sh
 $ npm install
 $ node server